psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 Dame Ragnell was also waiting for Arthur, and would hear of nothing but immediate fulfilment of her bargain.
 She followed the king to his court, and required him to produce Gawain instantly, who came and plighted his troth.
 The queen begged her to be married privately, and early in the morning.
 Dame Ragnell would consent to no such arrangement.
 She would not go to church till high-mass time, and she would dine in the open hall.
 At her wedding she was dressed more splendidly than the queen, and she sat at the head of the table at the dinner afterwards.
 There her appetite was all but as horrible as her person: she ate three capons, three curlews, and great bake meats all that was set before her, less and more.

 A leaf is wanting now, but what followed is easily imagined.
 She chided Gawain for his offishness, and begged him to kiss her, at least.
 "I will do more," said Gawain, and, turning, beheld the fairest creature he ever saw.
 But the transformed lady told him that her beauty would not hold: he must choose whether she should be fair by night and foul by day, or fair by day and foul by night. `[]` Gawain said the choice was hard, and left all to her.
 "Gramercy," said the lady, "thou shalt have me fair both day and night."
-Then she told him that her step-dame had turned her into that monstrous shape by necromancy, net to recover her own till the best knight in England had wedded her and given her sovereignty in all points.
+Then she told him that her step-dame had turned her into that monstrous shape by necromancy, not to recover her own till the best knight in England had wedded her and given her sovereignty in all points.

 A charming little scene follows, in which Arthur visits Gawain in the morning, fearing lest the fiend may have slain him.